nicklem/test-python/instructions.md

 * Open the PR on GitHub, wait for Codacy to detect the PR.

 * Adding an instruction, just for fon and testing purposes.

+* Adding an instruction, just for fon and testing purposes.